testfairy/docs/docs/052_Integrations/700_Coralogix.md

 ## 2. Configure a cron job that will run the TestFairy client

-Create a cron job that will run the TestFairy Logs client every 15 minutes.
+Create a cron job that will run this command every 15 minutes.

-This is the comment you need to run:

 ```
 testfairy-fetch-sessions --endpoint "your_subdomain.testfairy.com" --user "john@example.com" --api-key "YOUR_API_KEY" --project-id=1000 --logs --rsa-private-key ../my_private_keys/private.pem